karl-sparks/advent-of-code/README.md

 # Advent of Code
 Repo to store my Advent of Code solutions.
+Some days have been solved with no solutions stored here as they were solved as part of a work event.

 <!-- AOC TILES BEGIN -->
 <h1 align="center">
-  2023 - 8 ⭐
+  2023 - 50 ⭐ - Python
 </h1>
 <a href="solutions/2023/python/day-1.py">
   <img src=".aoc_tiles/tiles/2023/01.png" width="161px">